bitsofcotton/p2/README.md

 The vector size to predict depends on the dimension the original functions have on infinite accuracy.
 This is because of P1 representation on the program on full rank input.
 So if there's creation or destruction or no concern or concern on the dimension that we have, catgp behaves as if calculation dimension is smaller than original function.

 The two operand operator is described in R^4 vector, so collect another pairs and symmetrize them, R^8 is enough dimension to calculate.
 But if there's not enough data on the series, we should skip some steps each.
+(The case skip smaller than we need causes the gulf, another case skip largre than we need can causes accuracy not enough nor no clear prediction we get.)

 This is because we can collect multiple of linear invariants in their dimension because if there exists (x, f(x)) pair, for each f(x) == const. value collection, with lagrange multiplier, (x) has linear invariant (can be 0 vector).
 So recursive on this, there's multiple of (x in R^8) invariants at all because two operand (x in R, f(x) in R) has the dimension.

 The case varlen == 3 is valid in the case all of the status rank is in the each data condition and have some symmetry.
 The case varlen == 7 is valid in the case all of the status rank is in the each data condition and doesn't have any symmetry in matrix description meaning.
 From somewhat, we need this condition on almost all of the PRNGs.
+(This might be caused by one function depends on counter we input.)
 The case otherwise, we should choose valren \> 7 condition.
 This is the case clipped status datas on the data series and we can't get max rank on them in varlen == 7.
 Otherwise, please sum up some each range on input.

 N.B. in ideal, x+ := Ax\*(x_1...x_n)^m form, so with eigen decomposition, P^-1 x+ == A' P^-1 x \* (x_1...x_n)^m. if we average \<P 1, x\> form, it's very stable and it has only one form to calculate next one.
 If we average \<1, x\> form input/output, the form is A' p^-1_k depend vector we have, but it is also a little stable.
 So predict such with catgp can result continuous ones.